A Kubernetes app is a containerized app that you can run on your

 If you want to deploy a commercial Kubernetes app, verify that your organization's billing administrator has bought a subscription for the app.

-For steps to select a billing plan, see Managing Billing for Kubernetes Applications.
+For steps to select a billing plan for an app, see Managing billing plans.

-You can deploy apps to your cluster from Google Cloud Marketplace, or using the command line.
+You can deploy apps to your cluster from Cloud Marketplace, or using the command line.

 - To see information about an app, including its pricing, select the app.

 Select the Kubernetes cluster that you want to deploy the app to.
 If you want to create a new cluster, click Create cluster.